Grandpré Abbey

-Grandpré Abbey (Abbaye de Grandpré) is a former Cistercian abbey in Wallonia located at Faulx-les-Tombes (in the present commune of Gesves), in the province of Namur, Belgium.
+Grandpré Abbey (Abbaye de Grandpré) is a former Cistercian abbey located at Faulx-les-Tombes (in the present municipality of Gesves), in the province of Namur, Wallonia, Belgium.
 The only remains of the abbey are the gatehouse and the attached range at the main entrance, the farm buildings and the mill, once powered by the Samson brook, which crosses the site.

 History

 The abbey was founded in 1231 as a daughter house of Villers-la-Ville Abbey, of the filiation of Clairvaux, on a site where a grange of Villers-la-Ville had stood since the early 13th century, by Henry I, Count of Vianden and Marquis of Namur, and his wife Margaret de Courtenay in memory of her brother Philip II, Marquis of Namur, who had died in 1226 during the Albigensian Crusade.
 The church was dedicated in 1232.

 Grandpré was a small community and never thrived or achieved prominence.
 The number of monks was never more than 20, even though the abbey had a dozen farms in the environs.
 Nor did Grandpré found any daughter houses.
 Some restoration work took place in the 15th and 16th centuries.
 In 1740 the abbey was plundered by Dutch troops.
-At the end of the 18th century the farm buildings were rebuilt.
+At the end of the 18th century, the farm buildings were rebuilt.

 In 1796, the abbey was suppressed and sold as national property to Jean-Baptiste Paulée, a financier from Paris and Douai.
 The conventual buildings had been demolished by 1807.

 In 1992 and 1997, the façade and roof of the mill and a subterranean channel were declared protected monuments, as had happened to the gatehouse in 1956.